pypa/pip/README.rst

 * `Installation`_
 * `Usage`_

-Updates are released regularly and more details on them can be found in our documentation:
+Updates are released regularly, with a new version every 3 months.
+More details can be found in our documentation:

 * `Release notes`_
 * `Release process`_